Snowy mountains training camp 2022

 Are meals included?

-This camp will provide basic meals which will include bread, cereals, eggs, meats, cheeses, tea, and coffee for you to make your own lunch and breakfast.
+This camp will provide basic breakfast which will include bread, cereals, spreads, milk for you to make your own breakfast.
 We will also provide an esky service which will meet us on some of our rides if you wish to pack lunch or cold drinks while we are training.
 We will go out for some meals which are not included in the camp fee.

 What accommodation is included?